Categories

 A sample klezmer dance from the manuscript book in the previous photo.
 Source: Dave Levitt.

 Charles Rosenberg was the first of the musicians to pass away, dying of a burst appendix in 1929.
 He was buried in the Society’s plot at Mount Hebron Cemetery.
-His wife Sophie—one of the Halmesco sisters, if you recall—died a few years later, in 1935.
+His wife Sophie—one of the Halm/Rosenberg sisters, if you recall—died a few years later, in 1935.

 Charles (Isaac) Rosenberg’s gravestone in the Progressive Musical Benevolent Society plot at Mount Hebron Cemetery.
 Photo by Joel Rubin/Pete Rushefsky.